cncf/wg-serverless/workflow/spec/spec.md

 </details>

-State data filters defines the states data input and data output filtering.
+Task data filters defines the tasks data input and data output filtering.

-The state data filters inputPath is applied when the workflow transitions to the current state and it receives its data input.
+The task data filters inputPath is applied when the workflow transitions to the current task and it receives its data input.
-It filters this data input selecting parts of it (only the selected data is considered part of the states data during its execution).
+It filters this data input selecting parts of it (only the selected data is considered part of the tasks data during its execution).
-If inputPath is not defined, or it does not select any parts of the states data input, the states data input is not filtered.
+If inputPath is not defined, or it does not select any parts of the tasks data input, the tasks data input is not filtered.

-The state data filter outputPath is applied right before the state transitions to the next state defined.
-It filters the states data output to be passed as data input to the transitioning state.
-If outputPath is not defined, or it does not select any parts of the states data output, the states data output is not filtered.
+The task data filter outputPath is applied right before the task transitions to the next task defined.
+It filters the task data output to be passed as data input to the transitioning task.
+If outputPath is not defined, or it does not select any parts of the task data output, the tasks data output is not filtered.

-Let's take a look at some examples of state filters.
-For our example the data input to our state is as follows:
+Let's take a look at some examples of task filters.
+For our example the data input to our task is as follows:

 ```json
 {